 God does not wish to place any burden on you: He only wishes to cleanse you and perfect His blessing on you, so that you may be thankful. – Qur’an 5:6

 A bedouin urinated in the mosque and some people rushed to beat him up.
 The Prophet said: “Leave him alone and pour a bucket of water over it.
 You have been sent to make things easy and not to make them difficult.” – Riyad as-Salihin (Bukhari)

 Interestingly, one of the things that most Muslims do not think about is the representation of one celestial body (sometimes accompanied by a second) that were once used by pagan idolaters that exists on most Mosques, many national flags or religious accessories today (like carpets).
-Like representations of humans, animals or plants and unlike other symbols of faith they are part of Allah’s creation and people in the past have gone astray to worship them or use them for polytheistic purpose.
+Like representations of humans, animals or plants, and unlike other symbols of faith, they are representations of Allah’s creation and people in the past have gone astray to worship them or use them for polytheistic purpose.

 The Star and Crescent signifies victory, sovereignty and divinity.
 According to tradition, in 339 BC a brilliant crescent moon saved Byzantium (now Istanbul) from attack by Philip of Macedon.
 To mark their gratitude, the citizens adopted the Crescent of Diana as the city’s emblem.
 After Emperor Constantine converted to Christianity, Byzantium became a Christian city in 330 AD and was renamed Constantinople.
 The Crescent was adopted from the goddess Diana and given a Star by the Emperor as symbolic of the Virgin Mary.